cmp-202/ssh2shell/README.md

 The class expects an object with the following structure to be passed to its constructor:
 ```
 host = {
   server:              {
     host:         "[IP Address]",
     port:         "[external port number]",
     userName:     "[user name]",
     password:     "[user password]",
-    sudoPassword: "[optional: different sudo password or blank if the same as password]",
     passPhrase:   "[private key passphrase or ""]",
     privateKey:   [require('fs').readFileSync('/path/to/private/key/id_rsa') or ""]
   },
-  hosts:               [Array of host configs to connect to from this host],
+  hosts:               [Array of nested host configs to connect to from this host],
-  commands:           ["Array", "of", "command", "strings"],
+  commands:            [Array of command strings],
   msg:                 {
     send: function( message ) {
       [message handler code]
     }
   },
   verbose:             true/false,
   debug:               true/false,
   connectedMessage:    "[on Connected message]",
   readyMessage:        "[on Ready message]",
   closedMessage:       "[on Close message]",
   onCommandProcessing: function( command, response, sshObj, stream ) {
     [callback function, optional code to run during the procesing of a command]
   },